shauncommits/ImageFiltering/README.txt

 First: make clean

-Complete example: java -cp bin MeanFilterSerial.java img1.jpg img1.jpg 3
+Complete example: java -cp bin MeanFilterSerial img1.jpg img1.jpg 3

 Alternatively, you can use the MAKEFILE to run any program E.g. If you want to run MeanFilterSerial.java you can type instead: